timhuisman/css-social-media-buttons/README.md

 **v.1.3.1**

 - **[!]** Changed the way how alternative buttons are used: instead of `github-alt` you'll have to use `github alt` (read more under the *Alternative buttons* section).
-- This has resulted in a decrease in code with 13 lines and 564 charachters, and filesize with 0.564 bytes of the compiled CSS file.
 - **[!]** Switched Github icons: the favicon version is now the primary icon, the Octocat has become `github alt2`.

 **v.1.3.0**